Alberta Lien Searches, Debtor Searches and Corporate Name Searches

 TIP: Use the entire serial number as defined by the Personal Property Security Regulation.
 Do not include in the serial number any hyphens, words, punctuation marks, or symbols that are not part of the actual serial number.
 Only one serial number may be searched per search request.

 The Alberta Personal Property Registry Electronic System (APPRES) does not record the amount owing/involved for some registrations.
-Persons requesting searches should contact the secured party or creditor for more information.
+If you find out that the property you want to purchase has a lien registered against it, you will need to contact the creditor or secured party (i.e. the person or organization who registered the lien) for more information.

 All information registered on APPRES will have a status of “current” or “deleted”.
 It is very important to check the status of information being provided on a search result.